NOC-OI/intermediate-git/_episodes/07-advanced-logging.md

 This command is particularly useful when you use branch references as the parameters.
 It’s a simple way to show the differences between 2 branches.
 Consider the following command:

 ~~~
-$ git log master..feature
+$ git log main..feature
 ~~~
 {: .language-bash}

-The `master..feature` range contains all of the commits that are in the feature branch, but aren’t in the master branch.
-In other words, this is how far feature has progressed since it forked off of master.
+The `main..feature` range contains all of the commits that are in the feature branch, but aren’t in the main branch.
+In other words, this is how far feature has progressed since it forked off of main.

 ## Detecting a fork in the history using ranges

-Note that if you switch the order of the range (`feature..master`), you will get all of the commits in master, but not in feature.
+Note that if you switch the order of the range (`feature..main`), you will get all of the commits in main, but not in feature.
 If git log outputs commits for both versions, this tells you that your history has diverged.